JayBrown/DiMaGo/README.md

 In essence, **DiMaGo** facilitates the rebirth of the [**PGPdisk** of olde](https://en.wikipedia.org/wiki/PGPDisk) for macOS, only with S/MIME instead of PGP/GPG encryption.

 If you encrypt a DMG or sparsebundle with a public S/MIME key, only a user in possession of the corresponding private key will be able to access the disk image contents.
 In most cases this is a better solution than password-based encryption, which is prone to dictionary attacks (**Spartan** et al.).
-It's also great for hiding content, e.g. in the cloud without the use of specialized tools like **Boxcryptor** or **Cryptomator**; and if hackers get a hold of your cloud password, at least your data will still be safe.
-You can also use multiple S/MIME keys, if more than one person needs to have access to the disk image contents—perfect for team work.
+It's also great for hiding content e.g. in the cloud, without the need for specialized cloud encryption tools like [**Cryptomator**](https://github.com/cryptomator/cryptomator), which is client-side and password-encrypted only, or [**Boxcryptor**](https://www.boxcryptor.com), which is not free for group access to encrypted content.
+With DiMaGo you can also use multiple S/MIME keys, if more than one person needs to have access to the disk image contents—perfect for team work.
+And if (nation state) hackers get a hold of your cloud password, at least your data will still be safe.

 As with S/MIME-encrypted email messages, after an S/MIME certificate used to encrypt a disk image has expired, you will still be able to mount the encrypted volume, as long as you do not delete the expired certificate from your keychain.